EMPLOYMENT OPPORTUNITIES

 |||

-and development and delivery of health related
+development and delivery of health-related services to promote independent

-services to promote independent living.
-The Nurse Care Manager (NCM) will
+living.
+The Nurse Care Manager (NCM) will work closely with a Social Work

-work closely with a Social Work Care Manager to assess needs, and to plan,
+Care Manager to assess needs, and to plan, coordinate and monitor care.
+The NCM must also maintain open

-must also maintain open communication and cooperative working relationships
+communication and cooperative working relationships with other case

-The NCM is a liaison between MSSP and the medical community. |
+liaison between MSSP and the medical community. |

 |||